Warsaw, Poland

 What are the visa & residency requirements in Warsaw?

 "In order to visit Warsaw, a foreign national must obtain a visa from the Polish Embassy or Consulate in their home country.
 The visa application process requires the submission of a valid passport, a completed visa application form, a passport-sized photograph, proof of financial means, and a valid travel itinerary.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Warsaw, Poland, a foreign national must apply for a residence permit.
 The application process requires the submission of a valid passport, a completed application form, a passport-sized photograph, proof of financial means, proof of health insurance, and proof of accommodation.
-Depending on the purpose of the stay, additional documents may be required," wrote one expat living in Warsaw.
+Depending on the purpose of the stay, additional documents may be required," commented one expat who moved to Warsaw.

 Why do people move to Warsaw?